 - Fine sea salt and freshly ground black pepper, to taste

-- 2 tablespoons finely minced parsley or chives, for garnish (optional)
+- Garnish: 2 tablespoons finely minced parsley or chives

 In a large pan over medium-low heat, melt 2 tablespoons of the butter.
-Add the garlic and shallot, lower heat to low, and saute until softened and transparent, about 1.5 - 2 minutes.
+Add the minced garlic and shallot, lower the heat to low, and saute until softened and transparent, about 1 to 2 minutes.

-When the water is boiling, add about 1 tablespoon of coarse sea salt and then, when the water returns to a full rolling boil, the pasta.
-Cook until just about 2 minutes underdone (based on the timing suggested on the package or until is is somewhat tender, but there is still a white core when you take a bite of a test piece).
-When it is at that point, drain it and rinse it quickly in cold water, then drain again thoroughly.
+When the water is boiling, add about 1 tablespoon of coarse sea salt.
+When the water returns to a full rolling boil, add the pasta.
+Cook for 2 minutes less than package instructions (or until it is somewhat tender but there is still a white core when you take a bite of a test piece).
+Drain it and rinse quickly in cold water, then drain again thoroughly.